Cislunar-Explorers/API_Database/README.md

+# About
+This repository contains the API step of the data pipeline (view Data Pipeline Overview diagram below).
+This is an API for a SQL database.
+The API follows the Django REST framework format.
+Both the database and API are currently deployed on Heroku.
+The deployment process for Heroku is connected directly to this repository; any changes to the master branch will trigger redeployment.

-# Data Pipeline Overview
+## Data Pipeline Overview
 <p align="center">
   <img src="/media/frame.png" width="750" title="hover text" alt="data pipeline schematic here">
 </p>

-This repository concerns the Django(server) step of the pipeline.
-The Django server provides an API over the embedded SQLite database.
-This handles all requests related to storing and retrieving data.
-This is an independent system (does not require any other steps in the data pipeline to be running concurrently).

-For information on the UDP client step, view: https://github.com/Cislunar-Explorers/FlightSoftware/tree/master/udp_client

-For information on the UDP server step, view: https://github.com/Cislunar-Explorers/GroundSoftware/tree/main/UDP_groundstation
+Information on other steps can be found below:
+- <a href = "https://github.com/Cislunar-Explorers/FlightSoftware/tree/master/udp_client"> UDP Client </a>
+- <a href = "https://github.com/Cislunar-Explorers/GroundSoftware/tree/main/UDP_groundstation"> UDP Server </a>

-For information on the Grafana step, view: (doc coming soon)
+- <a href = "https://www.google.com/search?q=grafana"> Grafana (doc coming soon) </a>

-# Additional Documentation:
+# Additional Documentation for current repository/API:
 - <a href = "">API endpoints</a>
 - <a href = "">Additions to the data pipeline<a/>